analyticswithharry/embrix-documentation/embrix-documentation-README.md

-# Embrix Documentation
+# Embrix for Python and Node.js

-Embrix is a local-first AI toolkit for Python and Node.js applications.
+Embrix is a local-first AI application toolkit for Python and Node.js.

-It provides a practical set of building blocks for modern AI workflows:
+It brings together the pieces you usually need for practical AI workflows across both packages:

 - vector storage and semantic search
-- retrieval-augmented generation (RAG)
+- stateful workflow orchestration
 - tool-using agents
-- stateful workflow orchestration
+- retrieval-augmented generation (RAG)
-- database vectorization and querying
+- database vectorization and natural-language querying
-- bring-your-own model provider support
+- an optional REST API for local services

-This repository is intended as the documentation and demo companion for the published Embrix packages.
+By default, Embrix works locally with SQLite and a bring-your-own-model approach.

 ## Packages